techidaily/site-win11-tips/source/_posts/how-to-bypass-disruptions-caused-by-new-windows-updates.md

  Did you first give Windows reboot a go?
 Depending on the type of update you just had, perhaps you’d already had a quick reboot.
 If not, make sure you manually restart your PC first, as that can resolve many problems by itself.

  A quick reboot is the fastest way to wipe off all the previous tasks from your RAM, and clean any unnecessary temporary files you have on it.
-We have covered[different ways to reboot a PC](https://www.makeuseof.com/windows-restart-methods/) before, which we won’t lay out here again, but you are free to explore.
+We have covered [different ways to reboot a PC](https://www.makeuseof.com/windows-restart-methods/) before, which we won’t lay out here again, but you are free to explore.
 However, to reboot your PC right away, press the**Alt + F4** shortcut and select**Restart** from the drop-down menu.
 Finally, click on**OK** .

  Your reboot will begin instantly.
 If this doesn’t resolve the issues caused by your updates, then jump to the following method.